Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now that we’ve covered all the detail in this comparison, let’s get to the final verdict – should you choose Pimsleur or Babbel?

-Conversely, if you’re super busy and you can only spare 10-15 minutes per day to complete a lesson, Babbel will likely be preferable.
-This is particularly true if you’re more of a visual learner – in other words, you want to see tons of images and you need to regularly practice reading and writing in order to learn.
+If you’re super busy and you can only spare 10-15 minutes per day to complete a lesson, Babbel will likely be preferable.
+This is particularly true if you’re more of a visual learner – in other words, you want to see tons of images and you need to regularly practice reading and writing in order to grow your skills.

 FAQ